-The Rolling Stones hit Nashville’s Nissan Stadium on October 9th with the 2021 version of the No Filter tour.
+The Rolling Stones played Nashville’s Nissan Stadium on October 9th with the 2021 version of the No Filter tour.
 It may truly be the last time as principals Sir Mick Jagger and Keith Richards are now 78 and 77-years old respectively.
-The show began with a touching vignette which saluted late drummer Charlie Watts.
-During the strong 2-hour performance, the drummer’s stool was ably manned by Steve “Getdwa” Jordan (SNL, The Blues Brothers, The David Letterman Show and Keith Richards’ own side group, the X-Pensive Wino’s).
+The show began with a touching video salute to late drummer Charlie Watts.
+During the strong 2-hour performance, the drummer’s stool was ably manned by Steve Jordan.

-There was no let up in the band’s energy.
-If anything the Stones seemed increasingly recharged as the show progressed through surprises like a Chi-Lites cover, “Trouble’s a Comin'”, 1967’s “Connection” (Keith’s first-ever vocal lead turn) and the seldom performed “19th Nervous Breakdown.”
+With Jordan and bassist Darryl Jones manning the rhythm section, the energy of the band was remarkable.
+There was no let up in through the program of 19 songs.
+If anything the Stones seemed refreshed as the show progressed through surprises like a Chi-Lites cover, “Trouble’s a Comin,'” 1967’s “Connection” and “19th Nervous Breakdown.”

 “Midnight Rambler” – the self-described signature song of the songwriting team of Jagger/Richards – got reworked with Robert Johnson’s “Come On in My Kitchen” dropping into the breakdown.
 The song hinted at the blues depths the band plumbed on 2016’s Blue and Lonesome.
 The unfiltered sound of the band doing it the way they wanted was complimented by an impressive fireworks show worked into the ending.
 A bigger bang indeed!

-Having seen The Rolling Stones over several decades, it remains remarkable how little Sir Mick’s vocals have diminished.
+Having seen The Rolling Stones over several decades, it remains astonishing how little Sir Mick’s vocals have diminished.
 The band, perhaps the greatest 6 decade collective art project of all time, fulfilled the blues hero worship of their youth to play music late into retirement age.
-The message is clear: the Stones are still kicking, catch them while you can.
-It’s power for living!
+The message is clear: the Stones are still kicking, catch them while you can!

 “Come On in My Kitchen/Midnight Rambler”